Vaibhav07ui/Learning-Journal/README.md

 This journal tracks my weekly learning as I explore CAD designing and simulation tools like SolidWorks, AutoCAD, and ANSYS.

 ## Topics Covered
 - Sketching & modeling in CAD
 - Applying constraints and dimensions
-- Static simulations (coming soon)
 - Reflections & weekly progress

 ## Weeks Logged